rRemix/APlayer/FAQs.md

 10. **Can I include/exclude folders from the music library?**

-No, you cannot exclude folders that contain music files from showing in the music library.
-But, you can decide to play music from a particular folder.
+You cannot do this directly.
+But if you don't wish to play or see songs from a particular folder, you can choose to remove it.
+To restore it;

+- Go to the app settings.
+- Click on 'Restore songs' and the folder you removed will be restored.

 ---